woodser/monero-ts/README.md

 let sentTx = await wallet.send("74oAtjgE2dfD1bJBo4DW...", new BigInteger(50000));

-// send to multiple destinations from subaddress 1, 0 which can be split into multiple transactions let sentTxs = await wallet.sendSplit({
+// send to multiple destinations from subaddress 1, 0 which can be split into multiple transactions
+// see [MoneroSendConfig.js](./src/wallet/model/MoneroSendConfig.js) for all config options or to build a config object let sentTxs = await wallet.sendSplit({
   destinations: [
     { address: "7BV7iyk9T6kfs7cPfmn7...", amount: new BigInteger(50000) },